 Risk/adverse impact identified (Q11) Action to be taken to mitigate By who Include a lead officer for implementing the actions By when Deadlines/timescale s for implementing the actions Monitoring mechanism What indicators will you use to track the impact of the change when implemented?
 How will you review its implementation?
 How do you intend to monitor service take-up?
 Impact to existing communities for the proposed sites and locations A public consultation period is planned so that the wider public and other can review the policy and provide feedback to the Council.
 Planning Policy 26 th January until 8 th March 2024 The policy will form part of the monitoring framework for the Local Plan.
+Impact to existing communities for the proposed sites and locations A further public consultation period is planned so that the wider public and other can review the policy and provide feedback to the Council.
+Planning Policy 10 th May - 21 st of June 2024.
+The policy will form part of the monitoring framework for the Local Plan.

-Assessment Completed By: Luke Brown - Planning Policy.
+Assessment Completed By: Luke Brown Job Title: Senior Planning Policy Officer